rtts/lego/_mocs/trailer.md

 # Car with Trailer

-No (European) driver's license?
-Then you wouldn't know what to do with this model `:-)`

-The remote control has three pedals and a steering wheel.
-The left pedal operates the clutch, the middle pedal operates the disk brakes, and the right pedal revs the engine.
-You have to figure out the rest!

-You can also use this car to practice for your C license: drive it in reverse and see if you can successfully back up the trailer into a tight spot!
+Operating this car requires using the clutch, the brake, and the throttle pedal.
+Use it to practice for your driver's license!